astral-sh/uv/STYLE.md

 1. Always wrap em-dashes in spaces, e.g., "hello — world" not "hello—world".
 1. Hyphenate compound words, e.g., use "platform-specific" not "platform specific".
 1. Use backticks to escape: commands, code expressions, package names, and file paths.
-1. Use less than and greater than symbols to wrap bare URLs, e.g., <https://astral.sh>, unless it is an example then use backticks.
+1. Use less than and greater than symbols to wrap bare URLs, e.g., <https://astral.sh> (unless it is an example; then, use backticks).
 1. Avoid bare URLs outside of reference documentation, prefer labels, e.g., `[name](url)`.
+1. If a message ends with a single relevant value, precede it with a colon, e.g., `This is the value: value`.
+If the value is a literal, wrap it in backticks.

 ## Styling uv